mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference-v7.md

 #### `--target`, `-t`

-Specify the application to run your extension in.
+This specifies which application to run your extension in.
 Specify this option multiple times to run the extension in each application concurrently.

 Here are the supported targets: